Runnable/docs/docker-compose/_posts/2016-01-09-using-docker-compose-with-runnable.md

 ---
 title: Using Docker Compose With Runnable
-shortTitle: Introduction
+short: Introduction
+category: docker-compose
-step: 1
+order: 1
-tags:
-- docker
-- compose
-description: Using Docker Compose With Runnable
 ---

 Docker Compose enables Docker users to specify definitions across all their services in a YAML file.
 This is useful for describing how a multi-service application, composed with multiple containers, should build and run on Docker.